B1nus/numple/README.md

 Operation priority.
 Don't forget to add mathematically correct priority for */+-^%().

 I'm opening up to the idea of adding booleans as a type.
 How I would handle this type though remains to be seen.
 It's possible that you can make due without it and then I won't be adding it.
 I really can't make this decision before I've programmed in the language for a while.
+Also, never forgeti KISS spaghetti.
+Okay that didn't really work, whatever, you get the point.
 ## README
 Consider removing some stuff from here.
 The where keyword and the fact that you can omit type for the input should not be something a complete beginner of the language should think about.